Georgetown Rice Museum — Georgetown, South Carolina

-The market was restored in 1966 and acquired by the Georgetown County Historical Society for use as a rice museum in 1970.
-For over a century rice sustained Georgetown, making this the most grand but also most grievous chapter in its history.
-Georgetown County was home to some of the largest slave-holding plantations in South Carolina, averaging between 200 and 500 slaves each.
-When famous architect and surveyor Robert Mills visited Georgetown in 1826, he commented on how intrinsic rice was to its culture saying: “In Georgetown every thing is fed on rice; horse and cattle eat the straw and bran, fowls, etc. are sustained by the refuse; and man subsists upon the marrow of the grain.”
+For over a century, rice sustained Georgetown, making this the most grand but also most grievous chapter in its history.
+Georgetown County was home to some of the largest slave-holding plantations in the state, averaging between 200 and 500 slaves each.
+When renowned architect and surveyor Robert Mills visited Georgetown in 1826, he commented on how intrinsic rice was to its culture:

 Senegalese, Gambians, and Angolans were captured by hostile tribes and sold to European and American traders who valued their rice-growing skills.
 Some believe Angolan slaves gave rise to the word “Gullah” through a shortened version of Angola – N’Gulla.

 The Civil War erupted at Fort Sumter in 1861 and changed Georgetown forever.
 Planters struggled to keep the rice industry alive without a free labor pool, and a succession of major hurricanes devastated Lowcountry fields.

 To further complicate matters, rice planters in Louisiana, Texas, Arkansas, California, and Mississippi began serving up some stiff competition.
 They benefited from modern harvesting equipment, but coastal South Carolina’s wet, muddy soil could not support the heavy machines.
 In the face of these obstacles, rice was no longer a viable crop, and Georgetown’s last commercial harvest took place in 1919.